One of the first questions an owner considering the sale of their company asks is: What is the process of selling a business?

 - Why do you want to sell?

-- Do you well thought out plan for what you're going to do after the sale?
+- Do you have a well-thought-out plan for what you're going to do after the sale?

 - The sale is most likely going to fund your retirement or an investment... have you determined what you need to accomplish those goals?